loftTech/obsidian-oblogger/README.md

 ## about

-oblogger is a plugin for Obsidian which focuses on two primary core features:
+oblogger is a side-panel plugin for Obsidian which focuses on two primary core features:
-1. a **tag explorer** panel that lets you choose the tag groups you want to display as well as some pre-defined groups such as entries, recent documents, files, and all of your untagged documents (these pre-defined groups can be hidden)
+1. a **tag explorer** panel that lets you choose the tag groups you want to display as well as some pre-defined groups such as dailies, recent documents, files, and all of your untagged documents (these pre-defined groups can be hidden)
 2. a helpful modal for **logging** information to a new document's frontmatter

 <p align="center">